folio-org/folio-org.github.io/_faqs/how-to-get-started-with-rancher.md

 ## Build backend module from branch
 You can build any backend module from specific branch .
 Use the following pipeline : https://jenkins-aws.indexdata.com/job/scratch_environment/job/BUILD-BACKEND

-  1. Choose the module you want to build
+* Choose the module you want to build
-  2. Choose what branch you want to build the module from and run the pipeline
+* Choose what branch you want to build the module from and run the pipeline
-  3. Go to the console , in the end you will find the full image name with the proper tag.
+* Go to the console , in the end you will find the full image name with the proper tag:

 ![](/images/rancher-tag.png)

-  4. Go to your environment in Rancher –> Apps –> the module you built
+* Go to your environment in Rancher –> Apps –> the module you built
-  5. Click on upgrade.
+* Click on upgrade.

 ![](/images/rancher-upgrade.png)

-  6. In Answers add the following :
+* In Answers add the following:
   - Variable : image.repository        value :  docker.dev.folio.org/module_name
   - Variable : image.tag              value:  the tag you got from the build

 ![](/images/rancher-variables.png)

-  7. Click on upgrade
+* Click on upgrade

 ## Build UI module from branch
 To build UI from specific branch , use the following pipeline : https://jenkins-aws.indexdata.com/job/scratch_environment/job/BUILD-UI/

-   1. Choose your team name
+* Choose your team name
-   2. Choose the branch you want to build from and run the pipeline
+* Choose the branch you want to build from and run the pipeline

 ![](/images/rancher-UI-choose-branch.png)

 The tag for the image is : docker.dev.folio.org/platform-complete:team_name-build number

-   3. Go to Rancher -> Apps -> platform-complete
+* Go to Rancher -> Apps -> platform-complete
-   4. Click on … then upgrade
+* Click on … then upgrade

 ![](/images/rancher-UI-upgrade.png)

-   5. Add the following variables in Answers Section
+* Add the following variables in Answers Section:
      - image.repository docker.dev.folio.org/platform-complete
      - image.tag        team_name-build number

 ![](/images/rancher-UI-tag.png)

-   6. Click on Upgrade
+* Click on Upgrade

 ## Questions and answers